yesnik/webdev-guides/api.md

 ### 5. Allow filter, sort, limit

 Sometimes we need a collection of resource to be sorted, filtered or limited.
-To do this enable sorting, filtering capabilities in resource collection API and pass the input parameters as query parameters.
+To do this enable sorting, filtering capabilities in resource collection API and pass the input parameters as **query parameters**.

+The difference between *URL parameters* and *query parameters*:

+- URL parameters are embedded within the URL path to identify specific resources: `/posts/123`, where `123` is an URL param.
+- Query parameters are appended after the URL path, starting with a `?`, and are used to pass and filter data within the request.

 Use `camelCase` for query params.